jaeyoungchoilab/Topsicle/README.md

 Main outputs of interest.
 - [telolengths_all.csv](Topsicle_demo/telolengths_all.csv): Output file with file number, IDs of reads in that file, and telomere length (default, always output this)
 - [$output.fastq](Topsicle_demo/result_justone/Col-0-6909_GWHBDNP00000001.1_nano_right.fastq_trc_over_0.4.fastq): Reads that passed TRC threshold
+- [log file](Topsicle_demo/result_justone/topsicle_run.log): Just in case user does not specific log file.
+Contains input values of parameters at the terminal (not actual values in the analysis, since there are optional paramters).
+From line 18 in the log file onwards are verbose and results.
+- [quadratic fit plot](Topsicle/Topsicle_demo/quadfit_5mer_CCCTAAA.png): Quadratic plot of Telomere Repeat Count values (x-axis) and telomere length (y-axis), with blue dots are Topsicle's result, red line is the quadratic best fit line, and green dot is the theoretical point where variation of telomere is smallest.

 Additional possible outputs based on flags:
 - [$read.png](Topsicle_demo/result_justone/plot_4_1.png): Plot showing mean telomere repeat count by window and the telomere-subtelomere boundary point for each read (flag **--plot**).